jdisser/gitHackery/README.md

 So now the problem is that I need to get file1.txt back and get rid of that bad change in file2.txt ON GITHUB!!!
 So this limits what can be done with git reset since this happens in the local repo and if you try to push it git complains that there are missing commits.

-You CAN use git checkout on a file instead of a whole repo.
-Checkout the commit before you deleted the file and then make a commit to restore it like this...
+But all is not lost. *You CAN use git checkout on a single file* instead of a whole repo.
+You have to checkout the commit before the deletion and then make a commit to restore it like this...

   NOTE: you can use just a portion of the commit number about 7 characters works